-Today’s Role Model is Jessica Strelioff.
-Jessica is a Creative Director at Upperquad in San Francisco where she works on brand and interactive experiences for companies like Google, Instagram, Patagonia, Facebook, and The Fine Arts Museum of San Francisco.
+Today’s Tech Role Model is Jessica Strelioff.
+Jessica is a Creative Director at Upperquad in San Francisco.
+In this role, she works on brand and interactive experiences for companies like Google, Instagram, Patagonia, Facebook, and The Fine Arts Museum of San Francisco.
 Originally from sunny Los Angeles, Jessica moved up to a slightly more foggy San Francisco five years ago to work in tech at Yahoo and Asana before moving back to the agency side.
 Note: Since this interview was conducted, Jessica has moved into consulting full time as a designer and creative director for companies large and small.

 What’s your official title and how long have you been in this role?

 I’ve been a Creative Director at Upperquad for six months.
 Prior to that I was Associate Creative Director at Upperquad for a year and a half.

 What attracted you to this creative director role?

 I think every designer starting out aspires to be a Creative Director one day.
 I really looked up to my Creative Director at my first job out of college and learned a lot from him about inspiring others, giving design feedback, pushing creative, and managing projects, clients and people.
 Over time, I realized I had the passion and traits to become a good Creative Director and was determined to work my way up.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?